 - A close examination of the specification and assessment requirments to identify how to address weakness and ensure student progress

 - Tackling the weaker composition – approaches, ideas, and practical strategies

 - Skills requirements – practical approaches on how to support students to improve grade D-C compositions

 - Drawing from examples, practical demonstrations on how to get students to progress, improve and develop the mid-range students’ skills to improve their composition writing

-- The no-notation students – how to improve their work
+- The non-notation and technology-based students – how to improve their work

-1.40 – 3.00pm: Working with highly able students to ensure top Composition grades
+Working with B-A/A* students to ensure top Composition grades

 - Ensuring high level students meet the Assessment Objective requirements and why these are crucial to your teaching

-- Examples of compositions, strategies and practical approaches to ensure that highly able students work to the highest standards and continue to make programme
+- Examples of compositions, strategies and practical approaches to ensure that students at Grades B to A/A* work to the highest standards

 - Skills requirements: how to demonstrate high level skills